Wills, Trusts & Estates

 Because of the firm’s accounting practice, there is generally no need to engage a separate accounting firm to prepare the tax returns related to estates and trusts.
 This tends to reduce costs because there is no need for a separate accounting firm to spend time getting up to speed about the case.
 Furthermore, certain aspects of estate and trust accounting, a very unique type of accounting, are better handled by professionals who are both CPAs and attorneys.

-Engagements regarding estate and trust administration can last for months or years depending on many factors, including (1) how good the estate planning was for the deceased person, (2) what sorts of assets the deceased person owned (some assets are much more difficult to deal with than others), and (3) whether there is any arguing among the beneficiaries and/ or the fiduciaries.
+Engagements regarding estate and trust administration can last for months or years depending on many factors, including (1) how good the decedent’s estate planning was, (2) what sorts of assets the decedent owned (some assets are much more difficult to deal with than others), (3) whether the decedent was involved in ongoing litigation at the time of death, (4) whether any creditors have filed claims and especially whether any of those claims are disputed, (5) whether the decedent owes money to the IRS or another taxing authority, and (6) whether there is any arguing among the beneficiaries and/ or the fiduciaries.

 Why Hickok Law?